 Botox During Pregnancy and Beyond

 With such a limited body of research, we can't definitively answer the question, 'Is Botox safe during pregnancy and breastfeeding?'.
-For this reason, it's best to err on the side of caution and advise pregnant and nursing women to avoid Botox.
+For this reason, it's best to be on the side of caution and advise pregnant and nursing women to avoid Botox.

 But, once you've stopped breastfeeding, it's perfectly safe to continue getting regular Botox.
 Or indeed, this could be the ideal time to book your first Botox treatment.